beteyemane/jumpstart-ats/README.md

 ### `npm start`

 ## Jumpstart ATS
-This project provides the foundational version of an improved Applicant Tracking System (ATS), designed to help startups streamline their recruitment processes.
+The brief was to come up with a design to help startups streamline their recruitment processes.
 The goal was to create a simple, intuitive system that allows to effectively manage candidate progression.

 ## Key Features:
 Drag & Drop Interface: The ATS includes a drag & drop interface with default columns such as "Applied", "1st Round Interview", "Offer", and "Rejected".
 This allows users to easily move candidates through the stages, ensuring a smooth workflow and faster decision making.